Vultr DocsLatest Content

 Merge Branches In Git

 Merging branches is a core part of collaborative development in Git.
-You often start with a new branch, develop your changes in isolation, and then integrate changes back into another branch after they are tested and complete.
-Follow below steps to merge branches.
+You often start with a new branch, develop your changes in isolation, and then integrate them back into another branch after they are tested and completed.
+Follow the steps below to merge branches.

 1. Create a new branch.